mattermost/mattermost-handbook/operations/research-and-development/product/release-process/cloud-release.md

 1. Release Manager:
  - Ask Cloud SRE team to update the community-release server to the same version as the cloud test installations.
+ - Confirm all Jira tickets are resolved for QA testing.
  - Ask QA to do high priority testing.
  - Ask Tech Writer to work on docs.
- - Tickets with a cloud fix version (regression bug fixes cherry-picked to “cloud” branch) also should be tracked for testing.
  - Keep track of any regressions on master for fixing.
- - Add cloud release dates to the google calendar.
+ - Add cloud release dates to the Release Google Calendar.
- - Start working on changelog.
+ - Start working on the changelog (both internal and external).
  - Check if any translation PRs, pre-packaged plugins, and notice.txt PRs needed.
 2. Dev:
  - Fast-forward “cloud” branch to latest master.